approov/quickstart-react-native/README.md

 pod install
 ```

+Note: do not worry if this generates warnings about duplicate UUIDs.

 ## ACTIVATING APPROOV

 In order to use Approov you must include it as a component that wraps your application components.
 This automatically deals with initializing Approov when the app is started.
 Import using the following: